 Colony Cove produces two types of cider and a non-alcoholic sparkling apple juice.
 They are all made from juice that is pressed from the apples from the orchard, but then the ciders are cooled and fermented, using wine yeasts plus natural wild yeasts.
 It is then carbonated, making it slightly cloudy with that dry and tart flavor, as a boutique cider should be, but still being a refreshing beverage, similar to champagne.

 These two ciders have been awarded bronze and silver medals by the Adelaide Royal Agricultural and Horticultural Show Society, and at the Australian Cider Awards.

 Sadly, these products are only available on Kangaroo Island at the Emu Ridge cellar door, local Kangaroo Island restaurants, or at selected outlets in South Australia.

 A short while ago, an article was published about how Larry and Bev Turner are in charge of one of the last operating eucalyptus distilleries in South Australia.
 When asked about the story behind all of this, They had this to say:

 We were traditionally sheep farmers.
 In 1991, with the downturn in wool prices, we diversified and became Eucalyptus oil distillers, and are now the only ones in South Australia.

 We have revived a historical industry that had once thrived on the Island years before us.
 Eucalyptus distilling was one of Kangaroo Island’s major industries, distilled from the leaf of the indigenous Kangaroo Island Narrow Leaf Mallee, Eucalyptus cneorifolia.
 Eucalyptus oil was our first truly Australian product exported overseas.

-Larry and Bev have been successfully been operating their business for 23 years and hopefully will continue for many more years to come as it is a great part of Kangaroo Island’s history.
+Larry and Bev have been successfully been operating their business since 1991 and hopefully will continue for many more years to come as it is a great part of Kangaroo Island’s history.